 Enough ranting for the day, huh.
 I hope this has been at least somewhat helpful.
 Something I haven’t mentioned in this article is that these two platforms aren’t mutually exclusive.
-That is, to choose Etsy for example, doesn’t mean you can’t use Shopify at the same time.
+That is, choosing Etsy for example, doesn’t mean you can’t use Shopify at the same time.
 The opposite is true as well.

 But be sure not to bite more than you chew.
 If you’re a creator just starting, I would recommend you test Etsy out first to get a feel of the market.
-But if you’re an existing Etsy seller and want to step up your game Shopify may be the next natural step to take.
+But if you’re an existing Etsy seller and want to step up your game, Shopify may be the next natural step to take.

 Shopify is a more established website builder.
 The Shopify app store has endless extensions, plus you will get great support from live chat and the Shopify help center.